 |

-The type area is noted after the name.
+Explanation of terms: The type area is noted after the name.
 The number of times Smith found it in his study in each state is noted.
 Newer possible synonyms are in brackets, along with their type area and where Smith found them.
 This does not mean that all the collections were actually the same species, we now know that often they were not, but this will hopefully give some idea of a species' scarcity.
 We also don't for sure that species whose holotypes are from out of the area really represent what is to be found in the PNW.
 The number of sequences of recent collections that have been found of this species is also given, to give further information about its scarcity.
 Example: Psathyrella amazica WA (WAx2 ORx1) - recent: WAx1 - means that this species was described from WA, so exists there by definition.
 It was only found 3 times (twice in WA and once in OR) during Smith's study, so it seems to be fairly uncommon (I would have said rare, but we did find it recently).
 Recently, we found a collection in WA with a sequence that matches the type sequence or another reliable sequence.
 Psathyrella subamazica MI (WAx12 ORx8) - means that this species was described from MI, and Smith thought he found it a lot in the PNW, more than a dozen times, so I have marked it abundant.
 There is a common species in the PNW here, but it may not be P. subamazica unless we have proof that DNA from both coasts is the same.
 We must have DNA from at least one coast, providing at least some information about it, or I would have put it under the "Little known Psathyrellas" category.

-Section names based on Wachter.
+The section names are based on Wachter.

 /Microrhizae - delicate species with long thin stems (<3 mm thick) and large spores (>10u).
 Pink in the cap and on the bottom of the gill faces is possible.
-This section is separated from other similar section by the presence of a partial and universal veil leaving material on the caps or hanging from the cap margin when young.
+This section is separated from other similar sections by the presence of a partial and universal veil leaving material on the caps or hanging from the cap margin when young.
 Psathyrella microrhiza EU - recent: PNWx16 - (Psathyrella semivestita UK WAx2) - Smith did not believe in using the name of this very abundant species in NA, so it begs the question: what did he call the dozens of collections he must have made of it?
 I have yet to figure that out.
 Wachter has given us a reliable sequence, correcting an error by Orstadius, and 16 modern local collections match the sequence!
 All 16 are very close to each other and differ from the group of four species names mentioned below by only 4 bp or so.
 Psathyrella semivestita is said to be a synonym I can find no reason to question that.
 No one has reported a collection of it that seemed to differ from P. microrhiza in recent memory.
 I don't know what Psathyrella bifrons UK (WAX3) is, but the one sequence with that name, from France, sequenced the same as P. microrhiza, It may not have been labeled correctly, but it may indicate that it is at least in this section.

-Psathyrella rufogrisea OR (ORx1) (P. alluviana WAx1 ORx8, P. barlowiana ORx2, P. uskensis WAx1) - all four of the type sequence are almost identical.
+Psathyrella rufogrisea OR (ORx1) (P. alluviana WAx1 ORx8, P. barlowiana ORx2, P. uskensis WAx1) - recent: WAx2 - all four of the type sequence are almost identical.
 Nobody has studied the micro and ecology to determine for sure that they are consepecific.
 P. rufogrisea is the oldest name.
-What is P. rufogrisea var. riparia?
-That should be sequenced too.
-No modern collections have matching DNA.
-They all have unusually large spores, so I could believe they're all the same, although P. uskensis has even larger spores than the other three.
-Psathyrella aff alluviana - recent: ORx2 - One of Smith's WA P. alluviana collections turned out to be a sister species, 3% different (and another mentioned below was completely unrelated).
-I do not yet know how to tell it apart from the others.
-It occurs in the EU as well.
-Two recent OR collections have been found.
+It should be studied if P. rufogrisea var. riparia ID (IDx1) (differs microscopically) and P. rufogrisea var. bonnerensis ID (IDx1) (found on wood) are the same.
+All four species have unusually large spores, so I could believe they're all the same, although P. uskensis has even larger spores than the other three.
+Recently, 2 collections have been sequenced from WA.

 /Psathyrella - separated from the /Microrhizae by no veil material on the cap edges.
 Psathyrella bipellis is distinct and may deserve its own section.
 Psathyrella aquatica OR - the famous underwater mushroom from the Rogue River.
 One Smith collection of the older Psathyrella fontinalis (but not the type) from MI has a very similar sequence, and is described from wet springs.